 (Anne Frank: The diary of a young girl)

 Probably the best way to learn about the literary history of Amsterdam is by taking a walking tour dedicated to it.
 Mary Sobiechowski is an American who is organising ‘Amsterdam Literary Landmarks Walking Tours’ on which she will show you some special libraries, book café and will tell you who were the most important writers living in Amsterdam.
 She was very kind and answered a few questions for Culture Tourist about the literary history of the city.

 #1 – Why have you started organising walking tours dedicated to Amsterdam’s literary history?

 - The book trade profited greatly from the flourishing industrial and mercantile climate.
-A good infrastructure of roads and waterways made transport quick, safe and reliable.
+The good infrastructure of roads and waterways made transport quick, safe and reliable.

-- The government was not able to exercise the same degree of control over the book trade as existed in centralized monarchies like France or England.
-Also, in other countries, the church, in collusion with the state, banned the publications of texts that were deemed blasphemous or against the prevailing ruler.
+- The government was not able to exercise the same degree of control over the book trade as existed in centralised monarchies like France or England.
+Also, in other countries, the church, in cooperation with the state, banned the publications of texts that were deemed blasphemous or against the prevailing ruler.
 Not so in the Netherlands.

 - The extensive Dutch foreign trade network, with the many trading and shipping companies imported news from all over the globe, where it was converted into print.

 - Pirated editions of foreign bestsellers were produced in large quantities in the Dutch Republic for export.
 Dutch printers were constantly on the lookout for interesting publications that they could copy.

 - Another driving force was the influx of large numbers of immigrants, many of them religious and economic refugees, brought with them knowledge and experience in trade and industry and, equally important, a zeal to rebuild their lives.